Start Small but Think BIG!

 - Regarding the web hosting and the domain registration I believe that you should do it yourself and you should be the one holding the ‘keys’ of your server and business.
 It might be a mistake to trust someone else to acquire the hosting package and the domains for you.
 In this way he will have all the admin rights for the server and the domains and if for any reason you face problems and want to terminate your collaboration due for example to bad services you may not be able to take your website away from him easily… You can buy your domains from Namecheap, the hosting package from Hostgator or Hostmonster (or DedicatedSolutions.com which is one of the best for dedicated server hosting) and a template from Envato, all are trustworthy and provide excellent and at the same time cheap service.

 - If you don’t have an initial budget to invest and what you need is just a basic website based on a ready template, then you can set it up yourself and outsource only specific development tasks whenever you need assistance.
 If you don’t have a basic knowledge of computer science then you don’t need a web developer to do this for you.
 There are plenty of free WordPress templates out there but also websites like WIX through which you can create your website for free.
+If you decide to go with WordPress, you can also use WordPress site builders to create a fast and functional site.

 - Learn the basics of coding to solve simple problems